lkris/my-phaser3-template/README.md

 ## Install and run

-Run next commands in your terminal:
+Run the next commands in your terminal:

 | Command | Description |
 |---------|-------------|